Authorization server (P4AUTH)

 C:\> p4 set -S "Outer Server" P4PORT=1999

-When you configure a P4AUTH server, outer servers forward the following commands to the P4AUTH server for processing:
+When you configure an Authorization server, outer servers forward the following commands to the Authorization server for processing:

 | Command | Forwarded to auth server? | Note |